2019-ncovgroup/DrugWorkflows/google-drive.md

        \ "google photos"
     [...]
     ```
-  * Create your content ID following the instructions or use the ID you have already created.
+  * Create your content ID following the instructions.
 The default is the credential used by rclone and likely the one already used by thousands of people.
 This will make `rclone` very slow so *use your own*:
     ```
     ** See help for drive backend at: https://rclone.org/drive/ **